McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Serving your page from the filesystem

-If you want your page served from the filesystem by using URLs starting with `file://` you'll need the following configuration in your `config.toml`:
+If you want your page served from the filesystem by using URLs starting with `file://` you'll need the following configuration in your `hugo.toml`:

 ````toml
 relativeURLs = true
 ````

 The theme will append an additional `index.html` to all page bundle links by default to make the page be servable from the file system.
-If you don't care about the file system and only serve your page via a webserver you can also generate the links without this change by adding this to your `config.toml`
+If you don't care about the file system and only serve your page via a webserver you can also generate the links without this change by adding this to your `hugo.toml`

 ````toml
 [params]